ev3rnub/CSC203_Week_0/readme.md

 ⚠️ Working Document – This README is a living document that will be updated throughout the semester as new topics, assignments, and resources become available.

 ## 11/07/2025
 * 1. Added more functionality. added regex engine class to parse LLM output to parse the output to other game windows.
 Added xAI api class to interface with Grok API.
+* 2. Created Dev0 Branch.